FMU History and Land Use

 The below chart shows a graphic illustration of land cover change in the combined Wairau and Omaka catchments between 1996 (inner ring) and 2018 (outer ring).
 Together, these areas represent the majority of the Wairau FMU and the chart provides a high level representation of the changes over this time.
 We can see a large increase in viticulture, smaller increase in forestry, and a reduction in grassland.
 The urban/non vegetated area has also increased slightly.

-Māori history in the area
+Māori History in the Area

 The council has an ongoing work stream with local iwi to identify their visions, values, and aspirations for freshwater in the FMU.
 These will be collated with views from the wider community.